glendude/ECE281_git/Git_Nibbles.md

 ## Your first local repository!

 Software you will need:
 - Running Linux?
-    + Chances are you already have everything you need!
+Chances are you already have everything you need!
 	1. git
 	2. Text editor
 - OSX?
-    1. You'll probably need to [download git](http://sourceforge.net/projects/git-osx-installer/)
-	- Unless you have xtools...
+    1. You'll probably need to [download git](http://sourceforge.net/projects/git-osx-installer/) unless you have xtools...
     2. You probably already have a good text editor
 - Windows?
     1. You'll definitely have to [download git](http://msysgit.googlecode.com/files/Git-1.8.4-preview20130916.exe)
-    2. A text editor
+    2. A text editor like gvim or Notepad++
-	- gvim
-	- Notepad++

 ## Your first open-source repository!